With October over I thought it would be a good idea to review our Market Seasonality Study.

 For our final filter I will try the RSI indicator with its default loopback period of 14.
 Again, like the MACD calculation, I want price moving in our direction so I want the RSI calculation to be above zero when opening a position and below zero when closing a position.

 In the end it does appear applying a SMA filter or an RSI filter can improve the baseline results.
 Both filters are rather simple to implement and were tested for this article with their default values.
-You of course could take this much further.
+Of course, you could take this simple study much further.

 It certainly appears there is a significant seasonal edge to the S&P market.
 The very trading rules we used above for the S&P cash market could be applied to the SPY and DIA ETF markets.
 I've tested those ETFs and they produce very similar results.
 The S&P futures market also produces similar results.
 It even appears to work well on some stocks.

 This seasonality filter could be applied to both automated trading systems or even discretionary trading.
 It may not be much help for intraday trading, but it may be worth testing.
 Anyway, just being aware of these major market cycles can be helpful in understanding what's going on with today's markets and where they may be going in the near future.
-Hope you found this study helpful.